B.A., Columbia University

 Health Care Fraud & Abuse

-Elizabeth Weeks Leonard joined the University of Georgia School of Law faculty in 2011.
-She is currently a J. Alton Hosch Professor of Law.
+Elizabeth Weeks joined the University of Georgia School of Law faculty in 2011.
+She presently serves as the school's associate dean for faculty development and holds a J. Alton Hosch Professorship.
 Her teaching and research interests include torts, health law, health care financing and regulation, and public health law.

-Her scholarship includes a recently published book, The Law of American Health Care (with N. Huberfield and K. Outterson), and a forthcoming Cambridge University Press title, Healthism: Health Status Discrimination and the Law (with J. Roberts).
+Her scholarship includes the book Healthism: Health Status Discrimination and the Law (with J. Roberts) (Cambridge University Press, forthcoming September 2018) and a health law casebook The Law of American Health Care (with N. Huberfield and K. Outterson), now in its second edition.
 She has also published numerous articles, including pieces in the Georgia Law Review, the Boston University Law Review, the Hofstra Law Review, the University of Pennsylvania Journal of Constitutional Law, the Washington University Law Review and the North Carolina Law Review.
 She was recognized as one of four emerging health law scholars nationwide by the American Society of Law, Medicine & Ethics with its Health Law Scholars Award in 2005.
 Weeks has also served as chair of the Association of American Law Schools Section on Law, Medicine, and Health Care and serves as co-editor of the Health Law Section of the online journal Jotwell.

 Before entering academe, Weeks worked as an associate in the Health Industry Group at Vinson & Elkins in Houston.
 She also served as a judicial clerk for Judge Jacques L. Wiener Jr. of the U.S. Court of Appeals for the 5th Circuit and for Chief Justice Thomas R. Phillips of the Supreme Court of Texas.